 The idea that digital systems can learn and make intelligent decisions in itself is astounding.
-And because of that specifically, AI-powered tools and software are starting to accomplish tasks that are thought to be ideal or are reserved for the human workers.
+And because of that specifically, AI-powered tools and software are starting to accomplish tasks that are thought to be ideal or are reserved for human workers.
 AI and AI-based tools are expected to be the talk of the town for the next few years.
-We would see them be used for digitally transforming the businesses and innovating new technologies.
+We would see them be used for digitally transforming businesses and innovating new technologies.
 Without further ado, let’s see how AI and the related fields are going to change the way we live.

 Digital transformation of the office

 Digital workers are growing all over the world.
-According to the recent studies, the digital workers, such as digital bots and AI-powered systems, are soon going to take over a large share of the industry.
+According to recent studies, digital workers, such as digital bots and AI-powered systems, are soon going to take over a large share of the industry.
 Analysts suggest the growth rate could become as high as 50% by 2022.

-It is expected that as the digital workers grow in number, their influence in the various industry is going to become more and more prominent.
-More and more digital workers would start to take over minimalist tasks of an office.
-The advantage of employing digital bots in place of human workers is that they would need less amount of training, running time, and make fewer mistakes.
+It is expected that as digital workers grow in number, their influence in various industry is going to become more and more prominent.
+More and more digital workers would start to take over the minimalist tasks of an office.
+The advantage of employing digital bots in place of human workers is that they would need less amount of training, and running time, and make fewer mistakes.
 But instead of completely taking up the places of the human resources they would cooperate with them – working alongside them while maximizing the end result.